liamfd/test_deno_types/README.md

-This repo has a repro for the Deno feature request about @types resolution.
+This repo has a repro for the Deno feature request about @types resolution (https://github.com/denoland/deno/issues/27569).

 ### Usage